AKA | Just break the news to mother |

 “Forgive me, father, for I ran away.”

 An early Tin Pan Alley song found widely in the repertoire of traditional singers throughout the English speaking world.
 It was one of a number of songs written about one conflict which enjoyed greater success in another.
-This song was originally written in response to a 1896 drama about the American Civil War but Charles K Harris, believing that the audience for a song about the Civil War would be limited, filed it away.
-It became a hit when he released it in response to the Spanish-American war of 1898.
-A year late it crossed the Atlantic and sung in Britain at the time of the 2nd Boer War (1899-1902).
+This song was originally written in response to a 1896 drama about the American Civil War but the songwriter, Charles K Harris, believing that the audience for a song about the Civil War would be limited, filed it away until the Spanish-American war of 1898.
+A year later it crossed the Atlantic and was widely sung in Britain at the time of the 2nd Boer War (1899-1902).

 The Spanish-American conflict of 1898 was over so soon that …. by 1899 [the songs] had about as much interest as out-of-date newspapers, and the United States would weep over them no more.
 It was then, month by month, that trouble became inevitable in the Transvaal.
 With ample time for preparation, publishers on both sides of the Atlantic arranged for the performance in Great Britain of the stuff that had sprung from minds under the real stimulus of war.
 The transfer of patriotic outbursts from one country to the other succeeded zestfully.
 Without the slightest suspicion that the goods they were consuming were second-hand, the audiences of English music-halls and pantomimes enthusiastically cheered ballads in honour of imaginary heroes who had already died, in an entirely different cause from the one now under consideration, for the sake of profitable fiction.